 1. Barbie Power Wheels Corvette

-You give a kid an “adult-like car,” but you don’t tell the kid, you will never actually afford a lifestyle where you will be able to/want to buy this car.
+The fanciest of 90s toys was this little pink corvette.
+But if you give a kid an “adult-like car,” but you don’t tell the kid they will never actually afford a lifestyle where they’ll be able to buy a car like this, they might be upset when they grow up.
 How rude.

 2. Barbie Jeep